netresearch/dhl-shipping-m2/README.md

 ## Requirements and Compatibility

-Generally, DHL Shipping is compatible with PHP 7.1.3 and later, and Magento 2.3.0 and later.
+Generally, Post & DHL Shipping is compatible with PHP 7.1.3 and later, and Magento 2.3.0 and later.

 Please see the packages required in `composer.json` for detailed system requirements.